Alcohol and Drug Counseling (MS)

 - HSCD 600: Foundations, Models and Evidence-Based Practices (3)

-- HSCD 601: Theory and Application of Cognitive-Behavioral Therapies to Alcohol and Drug Counseling (3)
+- HSCD 601: Theory and Application of Cognitive-Behavioral Therapies (3)

 - HSCD 602: Advanced Motivational Interviewing: Practice and Supervision (3)

 - HSCD 650: Evaluation and Utilization of Research (3)

 - HSCD 603: Ethics and Professional Practice (2)